ndavis26/ME-405-Term-Proj/README.md

 ![](CAD/NerfTurret.PNG)
 ![](<pics/Whole Turret.jpg>)

 The hardware involved features a modified NERF blaster toy to fire the darts.[^1] This blaster is staged upon a flat plate that is on top of a lazy susan bearing.
 On the underside of the lazy susan bearing, there is a motor mounting plate.
 When the motor is mounted to this plate, it connects directly to the blaster base.
 Although the CAD model shows a single, uniform plate for mounting the NARF blaster, the mounting plate on the current turret uses two plates stacked - one made of acrylic and another made of wood.
 The acrylic plate is to ensure that there is no deformation, since the motor directly drives the plate on its shaft and acrylic is extremely brittle.
 The wood plate ensures that there is enough thickness that the motor shaft does not stick out.
-A list of materials sourced from outside of the mechatronics lab is included in the [Materials](#materials) section.
+A list of materials sourced from outside of the mechatronics lab is included in the [Materials](#materials) appendix.

 [^1]: Given that NERF brand toys are not *guns* (which fire *bullets*), they will be referred to as *"blasters"* throughout this document (which fire *darts*).